KrasnitzLab/SCGV/README.md

 of Anaconda.

-* Install anaconda into suitable place on your local machine following instruction from [https://docs.continuum.io/anaconda/install](https://docs.continuum.io/anaconda/install)
+* Install anaconda into suitable place on your local machine following instructions from [https://docs.continuum.io/anaconda/install](https://docs.continuum.io/anaconda/install)

 ### Create cnviewer anaconda environment from scratch

-* After installing Anacond you need to create an environment to use with the viewer:
+* After installing Anaconda you need to create an environment to use with the viewer:

     ```
     conda create -n aviewer